Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Preliminaries

 Roughly speaking, as one applies single-qubit non-Clifford gates to a stabilizer state, the state becomes farther from all stabilizer states.
 The stabilizer dimension quantifies this in the following sense.

 \begin{lemma}[{\cite[Lemma 4.2]{grewal2023improved}}] Let $\ket\psi$ be the output state of a $t$-doped Clifford circuit.
 Then the stabilizer dimension of $\ket\psi$ is at least $n-2t$. \end{lemma} \begin{proof}[Proof sketch] First show that a single non-Clifford gate must commute with at least $1/4$ of the Weyl operators in $\weyl(\ket{\psi})$, which decreases the stabilizer dimension by at most $2$.
-The proof proceeds by induction on the non-Clifford gates in the circuit.
+The proof proceeds by induction on the non-Clifford gates in the circuit, using the fact that Clifford gates preserve stabilizer dimension.

 \end{proof}